chijianlei/Gumtree/README.md

 You have to install cgum if you want to diff C code You have to install pythonparser to diff Python code All external tools have to be available in your system's path.
-From a release：
-You can download a release of GumTree directly on GitHub.
-Unzip the file and you will find gumtree's binaries in the bin folder.

 ## Documentation